 Each therapy targets your mind, body, and soul using meditative techniques and creative activities that help enhance your quality of life.
 Some remedies, such as art therapy and music therapy, are most effective when working with a licensed practitioner.

 Research has proven that these types of mind, body, and soul therapies are effective at relieving stress, anxiety, and pain, but they shouldn’t be used in place of a doctor-recommended treatment plan.

 Massage therapy is known to boost immunity and ease anxiety, pain, and fatigue.
-One 2003 study found that in women who had breast cancer, massage therapy helped reduce not only anxiety and pain, but also the need for pain medication.
+One found that in women who had breast cancer, massage therapy helped reduce not only anxiety and pain, but also the need for pain medication.

-Another study released around that time found that massage therapy and progressive muscle relaxation helped increase protective white blood cells in women with stage 1 and stage 2 breast cancer.
+Another released around that time found that massage therapy and progressive muscle relaxation helped increase protective white blood cells in women with stage 1 and stage 2 breast cancer.

 If you’d like to incorporate massage therapy into your routine, make sure you work with a licensed practitioner who’s trained to avoid or work around sensitive areas affected by traditional treatment.

 Acupuncture is a central part of traditional Chinese medicine that may help relieve symptoms of breast cancer and side effects of treatment.
 Acupuncture requires a practitioner to place sterile, hair-thin needles into acupuncture points — specific points on your skin — then gently move them to stimulate your nervous system.

 - relieve fatigue

 However, it does carry some risks, such as:

 - lymphedema, which is swelling caused by excess fluid, in your arm